Fitting a Cable from 1 to 10 GHz (Part 1)

 Now that we know that we are in the right ballpark with our initial parameters and Nelder-Mead is working for us, it is clear that S11 drifts over frequency.
 This can be explained by parasitic capacitance in the cable connectors.
 We should model this!

-We print out the composite model parameters before continuing.
+We print out the composite model before continuing to view its parameters.

 [20]: